Jon-Lynch/Jonathan-Lynch/README.md

 ![](/images/traffic_volume.png)

 ## [BI Dashboards:](/images/overview.html)
-* Redeveloped Chicago Police Department dashboards for the Center of Information Technology & Analytics (CITA) at the Office of Inspector General
+* Redeveloped Chicago Police Department (CPD) dashboards for the Center of Information Technology & Analytics (CITA) at the Office of Inspector General
-*
-*
+* Designed a CPD Overview dashboard & animated dashboard of CPD Members by District